"Pembroke & Rosslare"

 Prices shown represent the average one way price paid by our customers.
 The most common booking on the Pembroke Rosslare route is a car and 2 passengers.

-Rosslare (Ros Láir in Irish, meaning "the middle peninsula"), is a village in County Wexford.
-Rosslare has been a tourist resort for at least 100 years.
-It prides itself on being the sunniest spot in Ireland, and records bear this out: Rosslare receives 300 hours more sunshine each year than the average place in Ireland.
-The long sandy strand is a Blue Flag Beach so it attracts swimmers and families, while there are a number of good golf courses in the vicinity.
-A long sandspit stretching north from Rosslare separates Wexford Harbour from the Irish Sea.
-Until the early 1920s, this spit stretched for many miles north, almost touching the Raven Point and giving a very narrow mouth to Wexford Harbour.
-At the end of the spit was a small fort called Rosslare Fort.
-In the winter of 1924-25 a storm breached the spit and it was gradually washed away.
-The fort was abandoned and now all that is left is an island at low tide.
+The town of Rosslare is located in County Wexford in Ireland and has been a popular tourist resort for at least 100 years.
+The town's full name is Rosslare Strand and is used to distinguish it from nearby Rosslare Harbour.
+The town prides itself on being the sunniest spot in Ireland, and records bear this out: Rosslare receives 300 hours more sunshine each year than the average place in Ireland.
+The long sandy strand is a Blue Flag beach so it attracts swimmers and families, while there are a number of good golf courses in the vicinity.